As a member of the state’s civil service, you’ll get to be a part of lots of exciting work. The first step is the application process.

 Start by confirming you meet the Minimum Requirements.
 Get any transcripts you need.

-Write your responses to the Statement of Qualifications (SOQ) in a narrative format.
+We recommend writing your Statement of Qualifications (SOQ) by first: including the question, then second: writing your response underneath it in a narrative format.
 We score the SOQ using a rubric and invite the top-scoring candidates to interview.

 For each question, include details about: